hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
+The sad ending to this story is that I was not able to discover the reason for the difference.
+When I tried to analyze the query plan, suddenly, both version became similarly fast.
+I did not go as far as trying to run analyze on the production database, as it might not end up well.

-I am not suggesting that you should go crazy adding unnecessary joins to your queries and hope that it will speed them up.
+The moral of the story is not that you should go crazy adding unnecessary joins to your queries and hope that it will speed them up.
 But you should be careful when optimizing, because query planner can sometimes get hints from things that almost seem like a programmer's mistake.

-### Test in production
+### Validate in production
-I might get burned at the stake for writing this, but it has to be: you have to test in production.
+I might get burned at the stake for writing this: you have to test in production.
 Not only in production, not primarily in production,
 but testing only in a staging environment won't cut it.

-TODO: explain that even with the same data, same database version, and similar machine, different query plan can be used
-Explain how I killed production DB by a query that took 2 seconds on my computer.
+Not so long ago, I almost destroyed a production database by running a query that took 2 seconds to execute on my computer.
+It took around 7 seconds on staging database.
+Both my computer, staging and production were running the same version of Postgres.

+Furthermore, the staging database had the same data as production but was running on a bit weaker machine.
+It was only logical to assume that in production,
+the query would run for slightly less than 7 seconds.
+Worst case scenario, it would take 30 seconds if there's a lot of other queries running.

+Wrong!
+It didn't take 7 or 30 seconds.
+In fact, it failed to finish at all.
+The production database apparently chose a different query plan,
+and almost committed suicide.

+The takeaway is that even if your query is thoroughly tested on staging, you should not make too strong assumptions about its performance in production.
+You just have to try it.

 ### Conclusion: Question and experiment
-Linear thinking won't always get you there.
 Most of the time, optimizing query performance is a rigorous process—you rearrange clauses, trim off unnecessary data,
 choose the most efficient functions, measure changes, and repeat.
+We have covered some of them, and there are is a lot more to try.
 But sometimes, queries will be slow, no matter how much love and care you give them.

 Then, you have to think more broadly.
 Can you get the data from somewhere else, split the query into parts, or redefine the database structure?
 Do you actually need to return all data in this query?
 Who uses it?
 What for?

 Always question your assumptions.
-Don't be afraid to trust your gut and try crazy things.
+Don't feel foolish if you follow some illogical hunch.
+Your instincts will get better over time.
 This is more of a general life advice, so, we might as well end the article here.